 Oblivious to her husband’s addiction, Johnny’s pregnant wife, Celia (Eva Marie Saint; Shelley Winters on stage), is concerned that her increasingly distant husband is having an affair.

-Right then, the self-immersed John Pope, Sr., (Lloyd Nolan), arrives in town to make things even more complicated for the young Pope couple and for Johnny’s younger brother, the aimless Polo (Anthony Franciosa, in a role initially offered to Don Murray).
+Right then, the self-immersed John Pope, Sr., (Lloyd Nolan; Frank Silvera on stage), arrives in town to make things more complicated for the young Pope couple and for Johnny’s younger brother, the aimless Polo (Anthony Franciosa, reprising his Tony-nominated stage role, which, for the movie version, had been initially offered to Don Murray).

 Throughout the course of the film, family dynamics are reshaped as John Sr. discovers that Polo possesses unsuspected generosity and inner strength, while boy-most-likely-to Johnny turns out to be the one in dire need of assistance.

 In one revealing scene, the Pope patriarch laughingly recalls that years earlier, on a rainy day, the young Johnny had taken his hat out while working in a field.
 Having been told that hard work led to financial rewards, Johnny would do a little work and then look for money in his pocket.
 Following several failed attempts at finding money, the disheartened boy put his rainwater-filled hat back on and got drenched.